bgarcial/async_python_programming_presentation/README.md

 ```

 As in an earlier version of the program, we're using a yield to turn our task function into a generator, and perform a context switch in order to let the other task instance run.
 Each task gets a URL from the work queue, gets the contents of the page pointed to by the URL and reports how long it took to get that content.
-As before, the yield allows both our tasks to run, but because this program is running synchrnously, each request get call blocks the CPU till the page is retrieved.
+As before, the yield allows both our tasks to run, but because this program is running synchrnously, each requests.get() call blocks the CPU till the page is retrieved.
 Notice the total time to run the entire program at the end, this will be meaningful for the next example.

 ## Cooperative Concurrency - Doing Real Work, With Non-Blocking Calls (Gevent)